-This Information Circular is furnished in connection with the solicitation of proxies by the management of The Western Investment Company of Canada Limited ("Western" or the "Corporation") for use at the annual general and special meeting (the "Meeting") of holders ("Shareholders") of common Shares ("Common Shares") of the Corporation to be held at Burstall LLP, located at Suite 1600, 333 - 7th Avenue SW, Calgary, Alberta on Monday, June 29, 2020 at 10:00 a.m.
-(Calgary time) and at any adjournment or postponement thereof for the purposes set out in the accompanying Notice of Meeting.
-Unless otherwise stated, the information contained in this Information Circular is given as at May 29, 2020.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of The Western Investment Company of Canada Limited ("Western" or the "Corporation") for use at the annual general meeting (the "Meeting") of holders ("Shareholders") of common Shares ("Common Shares") of the Corporation to be held at Burstall LLP, located at Suite 1600, 333 - 7th Avenue SW, Calgary, Alberta, T2P 2Z1, Canada, on Tuesday, June 29, 2021 at 9:00 a.m.
+(Calgary time) and at any adjournment or postponement thereof for the purposes set out in the accompanying Notice of Annual General Meeting of Shareholders (the "Notice of Meeting").
+Unless otherwise stated, the information contained in this Information Circular is given as at May 28, 2020.